makandra/terraform-module-template/README.md

 # Terraform module template

 This is a template for terraform modules.
-It contains the required CI congiguration and `.gitignore`.
+It contains the required CI configuration and `.gitignore`.

 # Contents